yuri-spizhovyi-mit/ET6-Programming-With-Python/3_documenting_and_testing/behavior_strategy_implementation.md

     assert two_back + one_back == current, f"entry {index} is not correct"

-# %% does the function return the same or different arrays?
+# %% does the function return the same or different lists?

-array_1 = fibonacci_list(4)
+list_1 = fibonacci_list(4)
-array_2 = fibonacci_list(6)
+list_2 = fibonacci_list(6)

-# the function returned two different arrays with the same values
+# the function returned two different lists with the same values
-assert array_1 == array_2, "the arrays store the same values" assert array_1 is not array_2, "the variables do not reference the same array"
+assert list_1 == list_2, "the lists store the same values" assert list_1 is not list_2, "the variables do not reference the same list"
 ```

 </details>